Wichita police working to raise awareness for suicide after numbers sky-rocket

 WICHITA, Kan.
-(KSNW)- Wichita police describe the latest suicide numbers as alarming after data sees a nearly 200 percent increase compared to last year.
+(KSNW) – Wichita police describe the latest suicide numbers as alarming after data sees a nearly 200% increase compared to last year.

 Officers said so far this year, there have been 70 suicides in Wichita and a majority of suicides attempts are with firearms.